Post

 Update Deployment

-Added test deployment for easier development
+Add test deployment for easier development

-⚠️ Please Note Before Editing
+⚠️ Please Note Before Making Changes

 GitHub Integration

-Insert GitHub API Token:
+Inject GitHub API Token:

 GitHub -> Account -> Settings -> Developer Settings -> Fine-grained personal access tokens or Personal access tokens (classic).